Arapahoe County Child Custody Lawyer

 At Plog & Stein, P.C., we prepare every case thoroughly, and advocate persistently until resolution is reached, either through mediation, negotiated settlement, or trial.
 However, we are also aware of how expensive divorce and child custody proceedings can be for the average Colorado resident.
 Our experience allows us to be strategic and efficient, as well as detail-oriented.

 Contact the experienced Arapahoe County child custody lawyers at Plog & Stein, P.C. at (303) 781-0322, or via our online form.
-Collectively, our lawyers have over 70 years of experience advocating for clients in Arapahoe County.
+Collectively, our lawyers have over 70 combined years of experience advocating for clients in Arapahoe County.
 We are dedicated to seeing you through this difficult time, and helping you achieve the best possible outcomes for your family.